 Festival organisers curate these messages.
-Murals which communicate connection have been placed on the residential walls of Šantićeva Street, a formerly mixed neighbourhood on the former frontlines of the 1990s war.
-Colourful murals and those imagining a connected future have been engaged for the redevelopment of a disused playground in the city centre, while murals on the Old Glass Bank building, an abandoned bank located on the former frontlines engages with the social and political issues of Mostaris including, experiences of social alienation (Forde 2019, 115), and hopes for the future amidst the legacies of conflict.
-This curation provides new spaces of connection in the city, and murals play a part in how residents and visitors locate themselves within the city.
+Murals which communicate connection might be placed on the residential walls of Šantićeva Street, a formerly mixed neighbourhood on the former frontlines of the 1990s war.
+Colourful murals and those imagining a connected future have been engaged for the redevelopment of a disused playground in the city centre, while murals on the Old Glass Bank building, an abandoned bank located on the former frontlines engages with the social and political issues of Mostaris including, experiences of social alienation (Forde 2019, 115) and hopes for the future amidst the legacies of conflict.
+Curation provides new spaces of connection in the city, and murals play a part in how residents and visitors locate themselves within the city.

-The Street Art Festival Mostar shows how arts can be used to communicate messages which reflect diverse communities.
-The curating of these messages attends to broader community-led processes which seek to reinvigorate social narratives and space.
-Where engaged collaboratively with local actors, street art can open new spaces for community to flourish.
+The Street Art Festival Mostar shows how arts can be used to communicate a range of messages which reflect diverse communities.
+Curating of messages should attend to broader community-led processes which seek to reinvigorate social narratives and space.
+Where engaged collaboratively with local actors, street art can open new spaces for the community to flourish.